One of the biggest challenges for small business owners is finding funds to launch, run and grow businesses.

 Some of these postings’ “related documents” tab contains further information on the specific grant.
 This supplemental documentation allows your team to dig into the “nitty-gritty” of a particular grant application before you reach out to the provider for more information.

 State and Regional Grants for Small Business

-The federal government also provides individual states and even smaller jurisdictions funding to be dispersed through grants as the local government sees fit.
+The federal government provides individual states and even smaller jurisdictions funding to be dispersed through grants as the local government sees fit.

 State and Regional Grant Criteria

-(In contrast, federal grants are more about national welfare — though the economic benefits are certainly a byproduct.)
+Local grants tend to target companies that benefit the local economy.
+In contrast, federal grants are more about national welfare — though the economic benefits are certainly a byproduct.

 - Pledge to bring jobs to the area